 Q - Can I choose a date and time in the future when my job will be picked up and run?

 A - No. Jobs generally will be picked up within a few minutes of request, but in peak times may take as long as 48 hours to be picked up.

 Q - My job has stopped progressing but is not reporting any failures - why?

 A - Once a day we back up all the data in your system (usually very early in the morning).
 During this period, jobs will pause whilst the backup takes place.
 They will resume soon after the backup process has completed.

-Q - Lists I want to rollover have an started review, will I be able to archive these lists if I wish to select that option?
+Q - Lists I want to rollover have a started review.
+Will I be able to select the rollover and archive old lists with an open review?